E-Published 3/31/2020 Author Manuscript

 While this process may be potentially beneficial in influenza infection, it may actually be dangerous in human coronavirus infection.
 One reason is that the coronavirus can efficiently exit the host cell via the process of viral budding instead of apoptosis (24).
 In fact, cells infected with coronavirus can even adhere and fuse with neighboring cells “..lead[ing] to the formation of giant, multinucleated cells, which allows the virus to spread within an infected organism without being detected or neutralized by virus-specific antibodies” (Ibid).
-This can lead to asymptomatic infection but with massive amounts of viral shedding, thus potentially making an infected person apparently healthy but extremely contagious.
+In theory, this could lead to a much greater risk of asymptomatic transmission of the virus.

 During the replication of coronaviruses "massive amount[s] of structural proteins [are] synthesized to assembly progeny virions.
 The production, folding, and modification of these proteins undoubtedly increase the workload of the ER [endoplasmic reticulum]” (24).
 However, coronaviruses naturally block a critical pathway (the integrated stress response) that would normally trigger a decrease of viral replication and apoptosis of the infected cell.
 This is at least in part by limiting the secretion of the cell’s red alert compounds known as “interferons” (Ibid).
 However, interferon (alpha) production can still occur (leading to apoptosis) due to the massive amount of oxidative stress generated by viral production (ibid).
 Thus, production of functional interferon after infection with SARS-CoV-1 is purported to be "essential for the control of potentially lethal coronavirus infections” (25, 26).